Current Limiting Resistor LED Systems with Matching Voltage Power Supply

 Get the right power supply for your LED configuration.

-Omitting Current Limiting Resistor, Is It Worth The Risk?
+Omitting Current Limiting Resistor - Is It Worth The Risk?

 Some of these beautiful LEDs will start flickering within weeks of installation when you choose to cut costs instead of following best practices.

 As an engineer or an electronics hardware supplier, the best we can do is give sound advice for how to handle these scenarios.
 However, when we are designing our own LED applications, there is no excuse for not following the best practices for powering LEDs.
-As a start, you can get your power calculations and current calculations correct, and double check your designs a PDN Analyzer™.
+As a start, you can get your power calculations and current calculations correct and double check your designs with a PDN Analyzer™.
 This will help you eliminate high-current density areas that generate too much heat when all your LEDs power up simultaneously.
-Of course, you’ll want to use professional PCB Design software, like Altium’s CircuitStudio® or to help get your designs started.
+Of course, you’ll want to use professional PCB Design software, like Altium Designer’s CircuitStudio® or to help get your designs started.

 Still doubtful of whether to include limiting resistors for your LED application?
 Or remove them to save precious spaces?
-Talk to the experts at Altium now.
+Talk to the experts at Altium Designer now.